1. Introduction & who we are

 - From your device, with your permission.
 Your operating system will ask you to allow access before Hubbly can use your approximate location (for weather), your photo library (to pick screensaver photos) or send notifications (event and medication reminders).
 You can grant or refuse each of these, and change your mind later in your device settings.

 - From a service you connect, with your permission.
-If you connect an external calendar such as Google Calendar, you authorise Hubbly to read it, and Hubbly then receives the events from the calendars you pick.
+If you connect an external calendar such as Google Calendar or Outlook, you authorise Hubbly to read it, and Hubbly then receives the events from the calendars you pick.
 You can disconnect a calendar at any time (see section 9).
+Likewise, if you link a Google or Apple sign-in for recovery, the provider tells us the linked email address.

 4. Lawful basis for processing